 In a well-functioning competitive market, prices for the same service will not vary widely within a given place: consumers will avoid a business that charges much higher prices than its competitors.
 However, many health-care markets dramatically violate this expectation.
 Figure 7 focuses on health-care price variation within selected metro areas, showing that some metropolitan statistical areas feature much more price variation than others.
-For example, the price for a blood test ranges from \$22 (10th percentile) to \$37 (90th percentile) in Baltimore, Maryland, but in El Paso, Texas, the same range is \$144 to \$952.
+For example, estimates from the Health Care Cost Institute show that the price for a blood test ranges from \$22 (10th percentile) to \$37 (90th percentile) in Baltimore, Maryland, but in El Paso, Texas, the same range is \$144 to \$952.
 For a C-section delivery, prices vary widely both across and within markets: the 10th to 90th percentile range is 9.3 times larger in the San Francisco, California, metro area than in the Knoxville, Tennessee, metropolitan area.